In-app Workflow Builder

 Workflow Execution

-Your app is responsible for orchestrating workflow execution — receiving trigger events, running actions in sequence, and handling errors.
+Your app orchestrates execution — receiving trigger events, running actions in sequence, and handling errors.

 Common patterns:

-• Synchronous execution — Run actions one after another, passing outputs as inputs
+• Synchronous — Run actions one after another, passing outputs as inputs

-• Async execution with queues — Use a workflow engine like Temporal for reliable execution
+• Async with queues — Use Temporal or similar for reliable execution

 Example Implementation

-See our Workflow Builder Example for a complete reference implementation built with:
+See the Workflow Builder Example for a complete reference implementation with Next.js, Temporal, MongoDB, and Membrane React SDK.